The Evolution and Development of Wing Patterns

 This raise the question of why particular genes are targeted by evolution – we hope that by understanding the gene networks that control patterning, we will be able to address this question of why evolution is constrained to particular genetic solutions, but at the same time these few loci can control such a vast array of diversity in patterns.

-We have been using CRISPR to study the function of wing patterning genes (Concha et al., 2019), and are now starting to focus on disruption of cis-regulatory elements using the same technology.
+We have been using CRISPR to study the function of wing patterning genes and their cis-regulatory elements.

 The loci that switch between major phenotypic pattern elements are controlled by cis-regulatory elements that have a very modular structure (Wallbank et al., 2016).
 Particular elements turn genes on in specific regions of the developing wing.